egch/azure-az104-flashcards/Section3.md

 ### Lab - Custom Script Extenson nginx - Linux
 Follow the same steps as described [here](#Lab-Custom-Script-Extenson-web-server-Windows) to deploy this [file](scripts/custom-script-extension/install-nginx.sh) in order to install nginx on a ubuntu vm.

+## VM Scale Sets
+Orchestration mode:
+- Uniform
+- Flexible

+### Scale Up vs Scale Out
+**Scaling up** is adding further resources, like hard drives and memory, to increase the computing capacity of physical servers.

+**Scaling out** is adding more servers to your architecture to spread the workload across more machines.
+## VM Image

+One of the main advantages of Flexible orchestration is that it provides orchestration features over standard Azure IaaS VMs, instead of scale set child virtual machines.
+This means you can use all of the standard VM APIs when managing Flexible orchestration instances, instead of the Virtual Machine Scale Set VM APIs you use with Uniform orchestration.

 ## Other sections
 * [Kubernetes](Kubernetes.md)